-Website Builder Review: Squarespace
+Squarespace Website Builder Review: Most Beautiful Templates 2022?

-What is Squarespace?
+What Is Squarespace?

 Pros and Cons

 Good help center and customer support via live chat

 Lacking a true app marketplace, few extensions available

 Comparably expensive subscription prices, no full free version

 Configuration and Usability